 The College is a community in which a large number of people live closely together.
 It is essential that all members have due regard for the rights of others.
 Therefore activities such as disorderly, immoderate or irresponsible behaviour which impinge on these rights may lead to disciplinary action, even if they are not covered by specific regulations.
 College rules are intended to help preserve a happy and harmonious atmosphere for all those living and working in the College.

-Any student who wishes to complain about a breach of College or University Rules should do so as soon as possible after the event to the Porter, Dean or Assistant Dean.
+Any student who wishes to complain about a breach of College or Student Discipline Guidelines should do so as soon as possible after the event to the Porter, Dean or Assistant Dean.
 All complaints will be treated in the strictest confidence.

 1 Furness College is a part of the University and the Rules of the University apply to all members of the College.